10:45am PT by Jackie Strause

 It is later revealed that Tate is the son of tortured neighbor Constance Langdon (Jessica Lange) and is an evil spirit trapped in Murder House after killing several students in a school shooting.
 Vivien dies during childbirth (along with one of her twin babies), Violet kills herself and Ben is murdered by his the ghost of his mistress (Kate Mara) — all inside the house.
 Though the trio was tortured in life, their spirits are seen as a united, happy family in the afterlife as they become the reigning protecters of Murder House.
 Violet banishes Tate, who vows to wait for her.
 Custody of the surviving baby, Michael, is given to Constance and in a three-year time jump, the season ends with a delighted Constance discovering that Michael has killed their nanny.

 How it connects to Apocalypse: Michael is conceived by a human, Vivien, and a spirit, Tate.
 Sarah Paulson's Murder House character, medium Billie Dean Howard, warns that "a child born of human and spirit will usher in the end of times."
 In Apocalypse, baby Michael is all grown up and being played by Cody Fern.
-In the trailer, he appears feared and revered by the inhabitants of Outpost Three, an underground safe house for survivors of the Apocalypse run by Paulson's new character, Wilhemina Venable.
+In the trailer, he appears feared and revered by the inhabitants of Outpost Three, an underground safe house for survivors of the apocalypse run by Paulson's new character, Wilhemina Venable.
 One of those houseguests, Ms. Miriam Mead (Kathy Bates), says to him, "Hail, Satan."
 From the first look and season marketing, it seems likely that Michael has come into his own as the Antichrist, the child who would usher in the end of the world.
-He arrives at the end of the premiere episode to provide chosen ones sanctuary.

 Returning characters: Tate Langdon, aka Rubber Man (Peters), Michael Langdon (Fern), Constance Langdon (Lange), Billie Dean Howard (Paulson), Ben Harmon (McDermott), Vivien Harmon (Britton), Violet Harmon (Farmiga) and housekeeper Moira O'Hara (Frances Conroy).
 Lange is returning for one episode in week six.
 The episode is Paulson's directorial debut and is also likely the Murder House-themed episode that will feature Britton and McDermott's comebacks.
 Paulson and Peters are also playing new Apocalypse characters; Paulson is also reprising her Coven witch and so are Farmiga and Conroy (see below).